 “Active women have fewer and less distressing perimenopausal symptoms,” says Dr Helen Brown, head of Translation, Education and Communication at Jean Hailes.
 It is recommended to have at least 30 minutes of physical activities every single day and the benefit is significantly increase when you mix slow paced exercise (walking, yoga) with more vigorous ones (cardio, jogging etc)

-* Avoiding Endocrine Disrupting Chemicals (EDC)
+* Avoiding Endocrine Disrupting Chemicals (EDC) or xenoestrogens

 You can’t control every chemical that you come into contact.
 But you can make more informed choices about what you eat, drink, bring into your home, and decide to keep or throw away.